 High and Low

-On December 17th, 2011, an old friend reported his 20-month-old daughter missing.
+On December 17th, 2011, a childhood friend reported his 20-month-old daughter missing.
 It was believed that an unknown person had taken her from her room in the middle of the night.
-Almost immediately, the media descended upon my small Maine hometown with aggressive force and the surrounding communities joined forces in an overwhelming search effort that spanned across two counties.
-Driving through town, it was impossible to ignore the flocks of orange vests searching in the woods on a daily basis.
+The media descended upon my small Maine hometown and the surrounding communities joined forces in an overwhelming search effort.
+Driving through town it was impossible to ignore the flocks of orange vests searching in the woods everyday.
 The river was searched and neighborhood ponds were drained.
-Nothing of this magnitude had ever hit so close to home, especially with concern to someone I once knew well.
-As the evidence began piling up, doubt and skepticism began to invade my mind.
-Though new evidence was coming to light, the investigation was still in the same place it was at day one.
-Frustration swelled through town as everyone's questions remained unanswered.
+Nothing of this magnitude had ever hit so close to home.

 Crossing the line between fine art and documentary photography, I created a visual narrative which embodied the mystery, suspicion, and frustration surrounding the case.
 My photographs became my attempt to create a peace of mind for myself as my imagination was being dragged into multiple directions.
-My photographs explored all these imagined possibilities as well as my own suspicions and fears that were shrouded in the shared frustration of the entire community.
+The images explored all these imagined possibilities and my own suspicions that were shrouded in the shared frustration of the entire community.

-The Ayla Reynolds case is to date the largest search effort for a missing person in the state of Maine.
+The Ayla Reynolds case is currently the largest search effort for a missing person in the state of Maine.
 No arrests have been made and she is now presumed dead.